-8.1 Parents/Carers are expected to contact the academy at an early stage and to work with the staff in resolving any problems together; this is nearly always successful.
-If difficulties cannot be sorted out in this way, the school will refer the child to the TDA Attendance Officer.
+Parents/Carers are expected to contact the academy at an early stage and to work with the staff in resolving any problems together; this is nearly always successful.
+If difficulties cannot be sorted out in this way, the academy will refer the child to the TDA Attendance Officer.
 They will also try to resolve the situation by agreement but, if other ways of trying to improve the child's attendance have failed and unauthorised absences persist, these Officers can recommend that the Local Authority use sanctions such as Penalty Notices or prosecutions in the Magistrates Court.

-9. Managing Lateness - Guidance for parents
+8. Managing Lateness - Guidance for Parents/Carers

-- 9.1 Poor punctually is not acceptable. - 9.2 The senior academy day starts at 8.45am and we expect all students to be in morning registration, with their tutor, at that time; students will receive a late mark if they are not in form by this time. - 9.3 The junior academy day starts at 9.00am and pupils should arrive at 8.50am to ensure that they are on time for lessons; students will receive a late mark if they are not in class by this time. - 9.4 At 9.15am all registers at both the senior and Junior Academy will be closed.
+- 8.1 Poor punctuality is not acceptable. - 8.2 The senior academy day starts at 8.45am and we expect all students to be in morning registration, with their tutor, at that time; students will receive a late mark, and a negative behaviour point, if they have not arrived by this time. - 8.3 The junior academy day starts at 9.00am and pupils should arrive at 8.50am to ensure that they are on time for lessons; students will receive a late mark if they are not in class by this time. - 8.4 At 9.15am all registers at both the senior and Junior Academy will be closed.
 In accordance with the regulations, if a student arrives after that time, they will receive a 'U' mark (unauthorised late) that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
-This may mean that parents could face the possibility of a Penalty Notice if the problem persists. - 9.5 If a student has a persistent late record, parents/carers will be asked to meet with the academy to resolve the problem, but parents can approach the academy at any time if they are having problems getting a student to the Academy on time.
+This may mean that parents could face the possibility of a Penalty Notice if the problem persists. - 8.5 If a student has a persistent late record, parents/carers will be asked to meet with the academy to resolve the problem, but parents can approach the academy at any time if they are having problems getting a student to the Academy on time.

-10. Understanding types of absence
+9. Understanding Types of Absence

-- 10.1 Every half-day absence from school has to be classified by the academy (not by parents/carers) as either AUTHORISED or UNAUTHORISED.
-This is why information about the cause of any absence is always required, with supporting evidence. - 10.2 Authorised absences are mornings or afternoons away from school for a good reason such as illness, medical/dental appointments which unavoidably fall in school time, emergencies or other unavoidable cause. - 10.3 Unauthorised absences are those which the school does not consider reasonable and for which no "leave" has been authorised.
-This includes: - parents/carers keeping children off school unnecessarily; - student refusal to attend; - truancy before or during the school day; - absences which have never been properly explained; - children who arrive at school too late to get a present mark (after 9:15am); - shopping, looking after other children or birthdays; - day trips and holidays not authorised as an exceptional/unavoidable circumstance.
+- 9.1 Every half-day absence from the academy has to be classified by the academy (not by parents/carers) as either AUTHORISED or UNAUTHORISED.
+This is why information about the cause of any absence is always required, with supporting evidence. - 9.2 Authorised absences are mornings or afternoons away from school for a good reason such as illness, medical/dental appointments which unavoidably fall in school time, emergencies or other unavoidable cause. - 9.3 Unauthorised absences are those which the school does not consider reasonable and for which no "leave" has been authorised.
+This includes: - parents/carers keeping children off school unnecessarily; - student refusal to attend; - truancy before or during the school day; - · absences which have never been properly explained; - children who arrive at school too late to get a present mark (after 9:15am); - shopping, looking after other children or birthdays;

+• day trips and holidays not authorised as an exceptional/unavoidable circumstance.

-- This type of absence can lead to the Peterborough City Council Attendance Service using sanctions and/or legal proceedings. - 10.4 Whilst any child may be absent from the academy because they are ill, sometimes they can be reluctant to attend.
+This type of absence can lead to the Peterborough City Council Attendance Service using sanctions and/or legal proceedings.

+9.4 Whilst any child may be absent from the academy because they are ill, sometimes they can be reluctant to attend.
 Any problems with regular attendance are best sorted out between the Academy, the parents/carers and the child.
 If your child is reluctant to attend, it is never better to cover up their absence or to give in to pressure to excuse them from attending.
 This gives the impression that attendance does not matter and increases the problem.

-11. Leave of Absence - Guidance for parents/carers
+10. Leave of Absence - Guidance for Parents/Carers